 This year, I decide to put my knowledge of piano practise techniques to use, and organise this activity once and for all.

 I’m going to FIGHT THIS BEAST and I’m going to WIN!

 Then enjoy my chocolate cake and chai with a satisfied grin.

 This phase of sadness usually lasts four days each year.
 I pull out papers – not a lot – this is the easy part.
 Then, I bravely open my email – which is so full of spam, advertisements, and constant reminders, that I can’t find any mails I really need.
 And that when panic hits!

-I realise that I make all the mistakes with my annual income tax exercise, that new piano students make with their piano practise.
+Writing often helps me sort a lot of things out, and I realised that I make all the mistakes with my annual income tax exercise, that new piano students make with their piano practise.